tabreturn/tabreturn.github.io/_posts/2019-04-26-processing.py_in_ten_lessons--8.1-_functions.md

 &nbsp;
 I must apologise: development of these lessons is on hold for now.

-**The good news is that I'm writing a book.
-It's tentatively titled *Learn Python Visually: Creative Coding with Python Mode for Processing***.
-I'll be working with the good folks at [No Starch Press](https://nostarch.com/), purveyors of the finest in geek entertainment.
-You can expect a refined and designed version of what I've provided online, printed in full colour with new chapters and nice margins to scrawl in.
+**But I have a new book out titled *Learn Python Visually: Creative Coding with Python Mode for Processing***.
+The book contains a refined and redesigned version of what I've provided online, printed in full colour with new chapters and nice margins to scrawl in.
+You can order a copy from the [No Starch website](https://nostarch.com/) or on [Amazon](https://www.amazon.com/Learn-Python-Visually-Tristan-Bunn-ebook/dp/B08JKNHDWN/ref=sr_1_5?dchild=1&keywords=learn+python+visually&qid=1611202175&sr=8-5).

 I will finish off the remaining lessons (listed below), but cannot say exactly when.
 You can visit from time to time to check for updates, or <a href="{{ "/feed.xml" | prepend: site.baseurl }}">subscribe via RSS</a>.